Liberal Party (Philippines)

 The Liberal Party was the political party of the immediate past Vice President of the Philippines.
 In the 2019 midterm elections, the party remained the primary opposition party of the Philippines, holding three seats in the Senate.
-The LP was the largest party outside of Rodrigo Duterte's supermajority, holding 18 seats in the House of Representatives after 2019.
+The Liberals was the largest party outside of Rodrigo Duterte's supermajority, holding 18 seats in the House of Representatives after 2019.
 In local government, the party held two provincial governorships and five vice governorships.
 The general election of 2022, however, was a setback for the party, which lost both the Presidency and Vice-Presidency, as well as all of its seats in the Senate, and saw its representation in the House of Representatives reduced.

-The Liberal Party remains an influential organization in contemporary Philippine politics.
-With centre-left positions on social issues and centrist positions on economic issues, it is commonly associated with the post-revolution, liberal-democratic status quo of the Philippines in contrast to authoritarianism, neoconservatism, and socialism.
-Aside from presidents, the party has been led by liberal thinkers and progressive politicians including Benigno Aquino Jr., Jovito Salonga, Raul Daza, Florencio B. Abad Jr., Franklin Drilon, and Mar Roxas.
+The Liberals remains an influential organization in contemporary Philippine politics.
+With moderately progressive positions on social issues and centrist positions on economic issues, it is commonly associated with the post-revolution, liberal-democratic status quo of the Philippines in contrast to authoritarianism, conservatism, and socialism.
+Aside from presidents, the party has been led by liberal thinkers and politicians including Benigno Aquino Jr., Jovito Salonga, Raul Daza, Florencio Abad, Franklin Drilon, and Mar Roxas.
 Two of its members, Corazon Aquino and Leila de Lima, have received the prestigious Prize For Freedom, one of the highest international awards for liberal and democratic politicians since 1985 given by Liberal International.
-The Liberal Party is a member of the Council of Asian Liberals and Democrats and Liberal International.
+The Liberals is a member of the Council of Asian Liberals and Democrats and Liberal International.